bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 Now, it is recommended by Autotune documentation to tune sensorless homing.
 I tested the default values and they work.
 So I didn't do the homing tuning.
 It would be helpful if somebody did the homing and published the values.

-If you want to get rid of it, just comment it out in printer.cfg.
+If you want to disable Autotune, just comment it out in printer.cfg.

 ## 5) Results: